fiskaltrust/interface-doc/doc/appendix-de-kassensichv/data-structures/data-structures.md

 ## Data Structures

-This chapter expands on the descriptions of the country-specific covered in the Chapter ["Data Structures"](../../general/data-structures/data-structures.md) of the General Part, with country specific information applicable to the German market.
+This chapter expands on the descriptions of the country-specific Data Structures, covered in the Chapter ["Data Structures"](../../general/data-structures/data-structures.md) of the General Part, with information applicable to the German market.

 ### Receipt Request

 #### Single fields

-Following chapter highlights fields from the receipt request that need special handling for the German market.
+Fields from the receipt request that need special handling for the German market are listed below:

 | **Field name**            | **Data type** | **Default Value Mandatory Field** | **Description**                                                                                         | **Version** |
 |---------------------------|---------------|-----------------------------------|---------------------------------------------------------------------------------------------------------|-------------|